Steven-Grevera/ENC4265/manual.md

 Note: If you drop into the hole without 50 health, you will die and lose a life or be given a “Game Over”.

-Trap Room
+## Trap Room

 Unlike most other Magatama Rooms, Trap Rooms are usually open unless on Deluge difficulty in some instances.
 You can tell a room is a trap room, based on a red line that will be attached to the Magatama like an umbilical cord.
 Once the Magatama is taken from this cord in the room, a baby monster apparition will be spawned and chase you down until you lose it or you die, costing you a life or a “Game Over” if you are out of them.
 These rooms are easy to access but at a very high reward.

-To see more about the entity spawned from this room, click here: (Link) No Noise Shion Trap Rooms
+To see more about the entity spawned from this room, click here: (Link)

+## No Noise Shion Trap Rooms

 In many instances, these rooms will be heard not found right away.
 The flicker of lights will begin as well as the distinct sound of crying.
 Usually, this indicates a Shion guarding these rooms and the Magatama which is within the room.
 These rooms can be locked but there are easy work arounds to this fact.

 By throwing firecrackers, you can draw the slug creature away from the Magatama safely without any major risks.
 It can also result in the apparition breaking down a locked door and allowing you to safely enter inside.
 If you try to approach the Magatama without drawing the slug creature away, you will most likely enter up triggering it’s proximity, in which it will never stop chasing you until it has taken a life from you, or caused you to get a “Game Over”.
 Due to the fact this entity is attracted by footsteps and sounds, it’s sensitivity, dependent on the difficulty you are playing on.

-Swamp Trap Room
+## Swamp Trap Room

 Swamp Trap Magatama Rooms are rooms that are entirely covered on the floor in water.
 Entering the room will cause corruption build up, meaning that you must obtain the Magatama fast and then proceed to leave it with the Magatama obtained.
 On Deluge, these rooms can be extremely deadly without coffee and karuta card negations for corruption as you’ll build up corruption on your way to the Magatama and then proceed to get hit with further buildup that could push it over the edge to cost a life.

-(Get an image of a swamp room that spawns usually in the first level on 2nd highest level or Deluge.
+*Note: Will Get an image of a swamp room that spawns usually in the first level on 2nd highest level or Deluge.
 Will have to try and get one spawned via Deluge or Time Trial Deluge.
-Or both.)
+Or both.*

-Hanging Man Trap Room
+## Hanging Man Trap Room

 Hanging Man Magatama Trap Room’s contain many Hanging Men trap pests which when touched will start to flail around and cause issues for your character and deal damage as well as create loud noises that could attract apparitions.
 The key to these rooms is to carefully try and traverse them or run through them and trigger a few at a time.
 Once they are triggered, waiting for them to untrigger and then that area will remain safe while others could be triggered later.

 These rooms can be major drains on your health and should be very carefully treated as they will drain your health fast if not treated with respect and care.

-Caccoon Moth Trap Room
+## Caccoon Moth Trap Room

 Caccoon Moth’s guard this room and the Magatama within.
 The only way to obtain it is to take the damage of the room, or to use a fire cracker to scatter the moths, or to use a a star hour glass to freeze time and no damage and run out before it’s time runs out.

-Level Rating and Medals
+# Level Rating and Medals

 Upon the completion of the level of a corridor, you will receive a series of medals with a set valuation of points and from those points, be granted a rating.
 The ratings consist with the medals unlocked and what are obtained as a result.
 If enough rating is obtained, you will receive Bonus Magatama for purchasing further karuta cards.

-(Get image of an aftermath screen with my rating in it.
-To post at the top of this.)
+*Will Get image of an aftermath screen with my rating in it.
+To post at the top of this.*

-Medals and Their Valuations
+## Medals and Their Valuations

 Medals will be rewarded for specific actions such as completing a level within a certain time limit or performing a specific action while in that level itself.
 All possible obtainable medals are listed below:

-Note: If an item is part of the series, such as “Time Medal 3”, by obtaining Time Medal one, you also obtain Time Medals 1 and 2 as well, giving a total valuation of “9” points, as you get all three medals together.
+*Note: If an item is part of the series, such as “Time Medal 3”, by obtaining Time Medal one, you also obtain Time Medals 1 and 2 as well, giving a total valuation of “9” points, as you get all three medals together.*

 Medal	How To Obtain	Valuation
 Time Medal 1	Complete the level in under 40 minutes	+3